fortrabbit/legal/privacy-policy.md

 # Privacy statement

-last modified: 16th of August 2021
+last modified: 28th of February 2024

 ## 1. Scope of this statement